bingecraft-net/superfluous/README.md

-# antimatter
+# superfluous

-This repository defines a container image for the [Monifactory](https://github.com/ThePansmith/Monifactory) server.
-It has some specific tweaks for the antimatter instance of the Monifactory server software.
+Superfluous is a build and deployment of [Monifactory](https://github.com/ThePansmith/Monifactory) server.
+It sets the mode to expert mode and tweaks some configuration.